Publications and tools

 Project management tasks are not the focus of this checklist as agencies will have their own preferred project management methodologies.

-The Geoscience Australia case study highlights a set of strategies that resulted in a successful upgrade of an EDRMS, and shows the importance of:
+The Geoscience Australia Case Study – upgrading an unreliable EDRMS and strategies to gain user acceptance, highlights a set of strategies that resulted in a successful upgrade of an EDRMS, and shows the importance of:

 - visible CEO commitment